thiagofigcosta/everybody-compose/README.md

-# Everybody Compose: Deep Beats To Music
+# AiCaThi: Using Deep Neural Networks to Generate Music from Beats
-Authors: Conghao (Tom) Shen, Violet Yao, Yixin Liu
+Authors: Aian Shay, Thiago Figueiredo, João Canavarro

 ## Abstract

-This project presents a deep learning approach to generate monophonic melodies based on input beats, allowing even amateurs to create their own music compositions.
-Three effective methods - LSTM with Full Attention, LSTM with Local Attention, and Transformer with Relative Position Representation - are proposed for this novel task, providing great variation, harmony, and structure in the generated music.
-This project allows anyone to compose their own music by tapping their keyboards or ``recoloring'' beat sequences from existing works.
+This project introduces AiCaThi, an approach to AI-driven music generation, focusing on the translation of beats into diverse musical genres using deep neural networks.
+We explore several neural network architectures, including Vanilla RNN and LSTM, LSTM with Local and Full Attention, GRU, and Transformer models trained on a comprehensive dataset covering multiple music genres.
+Our methodology involves both genre-specific training and fine-tuning, aiming to evaluate the effectiveness of each model in music generation.
+The results demonstrate that attention-enhanced LSTMs consistently outperform other models, highlighting the importance of attention mechanisms in capturing the intricacies of musical composition.
+This research contributes to the field of AI music generation by providing insights into the capabilities of different neural network architectures and their application in creating music across various genres.

 ## Getting Started